Bet on Oregon State online: BetMGM Promo

 Other bets you can make

-Searching for a simpler way to bet on a game?
-Try wagering on the over/under (or point total).
-Simply pick whether you think the combined score of both teams at the end of the game will be higher or lower than the over/under.
-That's all there is to it.
-If you, say, bet $10 on the over (with odds of -110), you'd get back $19 if the final score is higher than the set point total.
+A simpler way to bet is to wager on a game's over/under (or point total).
+All you have to do is pick whether you think the combined score of both teams will be higher or lower than the set "total" at the conclusion of the game.
+It's that simple.
+As an example, let's say you bet $10 on the over (with odds of -110).
+If you pick correctly, you'd get back $19.

-Plus, there are lots of other ways to bet, such as game props (will Oregon State make it to 10 points first?), parlays (combining picks from multiple games to multiply your winnings), and more.
-For more details on the many different ways you can play, check out the BetMGM website and app.
+There are tons of other ways to bet, including on game props (will Oregon State win the race to five points?), parlays (combining picks from multiple games to multiply your winnings) and more.
+Check out the BetMGM website and app for more details on the multitude of ways you can play.

 Get a special bonus if you sign up for BetMGM Sportsbook using our link.